ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 The complicated topic of training managers deserves an entire book on its own, and it's a skill that takes time to master.
 That said, the top two lessons I can offer you that will provide leverage to all other skills here is to set an example yourself and build a culture of continuous management learning.
 The minute you hire or promote somebody into management you should make it clear that your expectation is that they will commit to putting time and effort into refining their craft of management. you'll go out of your way to make that easy for them by including management training in their personal goals and development plan, providing them resources to level up on management skills, helping them work through management problems, and teaching them everything you know.

-Management training doesn t have to be over-the-top burdensome and expensive.
+Management training doesn't have to be over-the-top burdensome and expensive.
 If budgets permit, I highly recommend hiring outside management coaches for your managers.
 An internal manager monthly book reading/review can also be effective at kickstarting the continuous development flywheel.

 ### Finances and Budgeting